Characteristics of osteoporosis

-Selective estrogen receptor modulators (SERM) are used in the prevention of osteoporosis in postmenopausal women.
+Selective estrogen receptor modulators (SERM) that are used in the prevention of osteoporosis in postmenopausal women.

 All these medical treatments are generally combined with exercise therapy aimed at improving the health of bones and muscles.

-The natural treatment for osteoporosis implies using some natural remedies to prevent or treat it
+Natural treatment of osteoporosis implies using some natural remedies to prevent or treat it, such as the following:

 Other interesting articles